 Foley Mountain in Westport looks out over Upper Rideau Lake from a granite ridge at Spy Rock.
 A three-minute walk from the parking lot gets visitors to the rock lookout to see the lake and village laid out below.

-Sugarbush Island trail near Davis Lock is a great family walk – the kids will love discovering sets of stairs built into right the trail for easy navigation of some hills.
+Sugarbush Island trail in the James H. Fullard Nature Reserve near Davis Lock is a great family walk – the kids will love discovering sets of stairs built right into the trail for easy navigation of some hills.

 Rock Dunder, owned by the Rideau Waterways Land Trust, near Morton offers a 3.8 km summit loop that is so worth the hike.
 This moderate to difficult trail leads you to a soaring lookout over the Rideau Waterway.
 If you follow the well-marked trails all the way to the top, astounding beauty and a great photo opportunity is your reward.
 Standing atop the rock at the summit gives a breathtaking view of the canal with water and treetops below stretching as far as the eye can see.